-Spring and Summer 2021 International Study Programs have been cancelled due to the global pandemic.
-We are currently planning on sending out programs during Fall semester 2021.
+In Fall 2021, some BYU students are abroad on study abroad programs and international internships.
+We are currently planning on sending out programs during 2022.
 These plans are subject to change at any time based on the current Covid-19 situation and direction from the University.

 If it becomes necessary for ISP to cancel a program, all program payments made to BYU ISP (including the $35 application fee) will be refunded to the student’s BYU financial account.
 ISP is the only office authorized to cancel any of its programs.

 Faculty and students participating on an ISP program will be required to follow all national and local government protocols, travel and public/private restrictions, curfews, quarantine requirements, BYU COVID-19 policies and ISP program guidelines.
 This may include meeting pre-travel entry and exit testing and vaccination requirements, mandatory quarantines, wearing a mask in public (indoors and outdoors) and on public transportation, social distancing, limiting group/meeting sizes, abiding by local curfews and travel restrictions, and following through with CDC post-travel testing and quarantine/self-isolation guidelines.

 Every effort will be made to provide an educational and fulfilling experience.
 However, due to the unprecedented and volatile situation created by the Covid-19 pandemic, students seeking to participate in a program during this time will need to be flexible and able to adapt to constantly changing circumstances and plans.
 If you have concerns, please contact your program director or ISP.